 The couple, who wasn't interested in run-of-the-mill décor, reached out to interior designer Amy Elbaum, who had also recently relocated to L.A. from New York City.
 With her experience designing Manhattan homes, she would have the right expertise to give this couple's home a vibrant city feel.
 By mixing the couple's existing midcentury collection and artwork with bold new pieces, the designer was able to create a welcoming home with a curated gallery feel.
 Step inside and find out why it sometimes pays off to take risks when it comes to décor.

-The couple, who had relocated from San Fransisco, were looking to retain a city feel in their new SoCal home.
+The couple, who had relocated from San Fransisco, was looking to retain a city feel in their new SoCal home.
 "The homeowners reached out to me as they were new to the L.A. area and looking for someone who could give their suburban home a bit of a city vibe," explains Elbaum.
 "Because I was also new to L.A. and most of the work in my portfolio consisted of projects in New York City, it was a perfect fit from the beginning."

 In the entryway, she left the space bright and airy, adding just a few pops of color for added interest: "The entry, which flows into the formal living room, was meant to feel open, airy and uncluttered.
 We selected key pieces of unique furniture to define the room and an eclectic mix of art, objects, and photography to give the space a gallery-like feel.
 We left the entry and living room bright and airy, allowing the openness of the space to welcome people into the house."